How to Spend 3 Days in Lisbon - A Local’s Itinerary

 Is 3 days enough time?

-For most visitors, 3 days is the perfect amount of time to spend in Lisbon on a first trip.
-This gives you enough time to see the all of the major sights and attractions within the city center and Belém area, explore a few pleasant neighborhoods, and take a day trip out to Sintra, Cascais, and Cabo da Roca.
+For most visitors, 3 days is enough time for a solid introduction to Lisbon.
+This gives you enough time to see the all of the major sights and attractions within the city center and Belém area, explore a few pleasant less touristy neighborhoods, visit a couple of museums, maybe take a cruise on the Tagus River, and do a day trip to somewhere like Sintra.

-That said, Lisbon is an incredibly historic city that is filled with hidden treasures, pleasant neighborhoods to explore, great museums and cultural center, leafy parks, grand boulevards, and fantastic cafes, restaurants, and bars.
-Places like Fatima, Alcobaça, Óbidos, Évora, Arrabida park, and the Troia peninsula are also all doable as day trips from the city, so there is lots to keep you occupied.
+While I think 3 days is good, especially for those planning longer trips around Portugal, know that you could also spend lots more time here.
+It's an incredibly historic city that's filled with hidden treasures, pleasant neighborhoods to explore, great museums and cultural centers, leafy parks, grand boulevards, and fantastic cafes, restaurants, and bars.
+And nearby places like Fatima, Alcobaça, Óbidos, Évora, Arrabida park, and the Troia peninsula are also all doable as day trips from the city, so there is lots to keep you occupied.

 Itinerary overview